Thursday, April 4

 There will be many events taking place for seniors leading up to Commencement.
 Student Affairs staff, along with you a few of your peers, are currently planning a fun-filled series of events!
 Look out for an email coming in early April that will outline the schedule of events.

 Graduate and professional examinations, such as the GRE, GMAT, LSAT, MCAT, and MAT enable us to assess the quality of our programs.
 Please have copies of your scores forwarded to Notre Dame College by marking the appropriate place on the forms when you register for or take any of these exams.

-Please remember to turn in your student mailbox key at the end of the semester.
-Please take it to Douglas Edens in Office Services/Mailroom on the Ground Floor immediately after your last final.
+You must return your student mailbox key at the end of the semester.
+Please return to Office Services/Mailroom on the Administration Building Ground Floor immediately after your last final.

-If you or your guests require accommodations due to a disability, health, or mobility issue, please contact Katharine Pretzlav in the Office of Academic Affairs no later than Friday, April 24.
-Katharine may be reached by email at email@example.com or by phone at (216) 373-6393.
+If you or your guests require accommodations due to a disability, health, or mobility issue, please contact Tabitha Meeks in the Office of Academic Affairs no later than Friday, April 19.
+Tabitha may be reached by email at email@example.com or by phone at (216) 373-6393.
 No more than two others may sit with those who require accommodations in the special seating area.